apytypes/apytypes/docs/index.rst

 The main purpose is to simplify finite word length design and simulation.
 Written in C++, the focus is on performance and flexibility.

-To install APyTypes, once available at PyPi, do
+To install APyTypes do:

 .. code-block:: bash

    pip install apytypes

-For now, to install the latest version from source, do:
+To install the latest version from source, without having to set up git etc, do:

 .. code-block:: bash